We Talk Porsche Heritage With Tony Taylor

 To be able to conduct our balancing service effectively we were granted access to purchase a Schenk two plane rotor balancer direct from KKK.
 To have this type of machinery in those days was almost unheard of meaning a huge pull towards our bespoke engineering style for customers.

-Eventually the manufacturers took the decision to move to the typical left-handed thread seen in todays modern turbochargers which was a great relief for us as a service centre and many customers who still use these turbos today on historic Porsche race cars.
+Eventually the manufacturers took the decision to move to the typical left-handed thread seen in todays modern turbochargers which was a great relief for us as a service centre and many customers who still use these turbos today on historic Porsche race cars."

 |